mitexleo/fediroma/docs/docs/installation/arch_linux_en.md

 include sites-enabled/*;
 ```

-* Setup your SSL cert, using your method of choice or certbot.
-If using certbot, first install it:
+* Setup your SSL cert, using your method of choice or Certbot.
+If using Certbot, first install it:

 ```shell
 sudo pacman -S certbot certbot-nginx